 October 16, 2021

 The annual Valle Country Fair is a sure favorite among locals and visitors.
 Local food and crafts fill the space, while musicians and demonstrators entertain all day.
 Admission is free, but bring cash for parking: $10 per car/personal vehicle, $25 per small bus or van, $50 per large bus or motor coach.
 The Fair is located along Highway 194 between Valle Crucis and Banner Elk.
 It’s a good idea to arrive early so that you don’t get stuck in a very long line to the entrance!
 Fair hours are 9am to 4pm.
 For more information, contact Holy Cross Church at (828) 963-4609 or visit www.vallecountryfair.org.

 Woolly Worm Festival- Banner Elk

 The quirky and light-hearted Woolly Worm Festival is an event that you won’t see anywhere else!
-Enjoy traditional festival fare like crafts, food vendors, and live music, plus the Woolly Worm Woad Wace.
-Participants (you can be one, too!) bring to a woolly worm caterpillar to race up a three-foot long string for a chance to win $1,000.
+Enjoy traditional festival fare like crafts, plenty of food vendors, and live music, plus the Woolly Worm Wace.
+Participants (you can be one, too!) bring a woolly worm caterpillar to race up a three-foot long string for a chance to win $1,000.
 The winning worm is used to predict the length of winter, depending on the variation of brown and black stripes.
+Hours are 9am to 4pm both days.
 Admission is $6 for adults, $4 for children aged 6 to 12 and free for children five years of age and younger.
 It costs $5 to race a worm.
 Proceeds from the festival go to support children’s charities, small business, and tourism.
+Parking is available around downtown at varying rates, with most fees benefitting local non-profits.
 For more information, call 828-898-5605 or visit www.woollyworm.com